TadeskiOne/PaymentProcessor/docs/code/commissions_fee_valuation.md

 In this toolkit, all rules are expected to return a `TransactionImmutableInterface`, meaning a new instance of the input transaction with the modified amount - the result of calculations according to the rule.
 This is necessary to ensure the ability to form a chain of rules, where each subsequent rule will process the result from the previous one.

-### BusinessWithdrawRule
-The `BusinessWithdrawRule` class extends the `AbstractRule` class and implements the `CommissionFeeRuleInterface`.
-This class corresponds to the rule that is applied for a transaction when the initiator type is `business`.
-It sets the amount of the fee, the fee type and the operation type.

-### PrivateWithdrawRule
+### HasFreeFromFeesRule
-The PrivateWithdrawRule class extends an AbstractRule and implements CommissionFeeRuleInterface.
+The HasFreeFromFeesRule class extends an AbstractRule and implements CommissionFeeRuleInterface.
 This class defines the commission fee calculation rules for private withdrawals.
-#### Constant: WEEKLY_AMOUNT_RESTRICTION
+#### Property: weeklyAmountRestriction
 The weekly amount restriction for transactions.
 The value is set to 1000 in the base currency.
 Transactions exceeding this limit are subject to commission fees.
-#### Constant: FREE_FROM_FEES_TRANSACTIONS_COUNT
+#### Property: freeFromFeesCount
 The number of transactions per week that are exempt from commission fees.
 The value is set to 3.
 #### Property: transactionsRegistry
 A registry of processed transactions stored for fee calculation purposes.
-It's an instance of \ArrayObject.
+It's an instance of `TransactionsRegistryInterface`.
-#### Property: rates
-A collection of exchange rates fetched from the currency API.

 #### Method: applyTo
 Applies the private withdraw rule to a given transaction.
 It performs certain validation, fetches and formats dates for the transaction, registers the transaction in the transactions registry, and applies necessary calculations to determine the commission fee amount.

-### DepositRule
+### SimpleFeeRule
 This class establishes the specific rule for deposit transactions.
 It extends `AbstractRule` and implements `CommissionFeeRuleInterface`.

 ## Math Handlers